Scripts

 framework.
 The Lua distribution includes a sample host program called

-lua, which uses the Lua library to offer a complete, stand-alone Lua
+, which uses the Lua library to offer a complete, stand-alone Lua

 interpreter.